 The fête was a great success.
-François Vatel, Louis XIV’s future maître d’hôtel (that’s another story), served the finest of foods, including tropical fruit grown in Fouquet’s green house, an orangerie, located on his estate.
+François Vatel, Louis II de Bourbon-Condé‘s future maître d’hôtel served the finest of foods, including tropical fruit grown in Fouquet’s green house, an orangerie, located on his estate.
 Louis XIV would ask architect Jules-Hardouin Mansart (16 April 1646 – 11 May 1708) to build an orangerie at Versailles.

 Moreover, on 17 August 1661, dramatist Molière premièred Les Fâcheux, a comedy and a ballet, at Vaux-le-Vicomte.
 The king loved to dance and had discovered a composer who could provide the appropriate music, Italian-born Giovanni Battista Lulli, renamed Jean-Baptiste Lully (28 November 1632 – 22 March 1687).
 Molière was one of Fouquet’s protégés, but he was also a friend of Louis XIV.Louis XIV in Lully‘s Ballet de la nuit, 1653 (Photo credit: Wikipedia) Louis XIV, by Hyacinthe Rigaud, 1701 (Photo credit: Wikipedia)